knobsdao/apertus/README.md

 Caracas is one the crypto capitals of the world.
 Its transaction numbers and trade volume influence the entire Western Hemisphere.
 Yet, complexity determines the health of a civilization, and the abundance of miners and traders is sadly faced with a lack of startups, innovators and developers using blockchain technology.
 We aim to change this by fostering a community around ETH.

 In a first stage, the community will operate from a co-working space and maintain a virtual presence.
+With a core team composed of a team lead, project manager, designer, social media manager, developer advocate and a partner research team.
 The core pillars of the community are: Education (general and technical), Research, Governance and Ecosystem Development, with a focus on Sustainability.

 Before going deeper, let's first look at...